 The trivia items below may give away important plot points.

-Originally, the third member of the sixth season's nerdly Trio was to be Tucker, villain of Buffy the Vampire Slayer: The Prom.
+Originally, the third member of the sixth season's nerdly Trio was to be Tucker, villain of Buffy the Vampire Slayer: The Prom (1999).
 Plans fell through with that, so the writers replaced him with Andrew, Tucker's younger brother.

 According to Nicholas Brendon, he and Sarah Michelle Gellar proposed a storyline for season seven where Xander and Buffy get together romantically.
-Their idea was shot down, and they continued with the Buffy-Spike relationship.
+Their idea was shot down, and they continued with the Buffy and Spike relationship.

-Epilogue to some of the characters is given in Angel: The Girl in Question.
-In that show it is said that Buffy and Dawn are living in Rome and Dawn is going to school there in order to learn Italian.
-This is an in-joke based on Kristine Sutherland who played Joyce Summers on Buffy.
-She was largely absent from season 4 because she was house-sitting in Italy, partly in order to allow her daughter to go to school there and learn Italian.
+Epilogue to some of the characters is given in Angel: The Girl in Question (2004).
+In that show, it is said that Buffy and Dawn are living in Rome, and Dawn is going to school there in order to learn Italian.
+This is an in-joke based on Kristine Sutherland, who played Joyce Summers on Buffy.
+She was largely absent from season four, because she was house-sitting in Italy, partly in order to allow her daughter to go to school there, and learn Italian.
 Now her character's daughters do the same.